RolandLeFranc/PlayReady/Docs/Overview/workingwithplayready.md

 ## What you supply

 What you supply to implement PlayReady depends entirely on what you are trying to develop.
 Basically, you can develop PlayReady functionality for clients or servers.
-However, you don't actually have to develop either one if you are a content provider; instead, you could obtain both from a third-party developer.
+However, you don't actually have to develop either one if you are a content provider; instead, you could obtain both from a third-party developer or [PlayReady Partner](https://www.microsoft.com/playready/partners/).
 In addition, you don't need to develop either one if you are adding PlayReady functionality to your encoder; you only have to add a PlayReady header during the encoding process.
 This section will clarify the different ways you can use PlayReady, and provide guidance on what you will need to supply for each type of product.

 ### Packaging PlayReady-protected content